Withdrawal & Recovery

 This is the symptom most people notice first and complain about most.
 Your emotional thermostat was calibrated to include THC, and without it, everything runs hotter.
 Small annoyances feel like personal attacks.
 Sadness hits out of nowhere.
 You may snap at people and then feel terrible about it five minutes later.

-Budney et al. (2004) documented irritability as the most common withdrawal symptom, reported by the majority of participants.
+Budney et al. (2004), in a comprehensive validity review published in the American Journal of Psychiatry, documented irritability as the most common withdrawal symptom, reported by the majority of participants.[3]
 The good news is that it also resolves relatively quickly.
 By week two, most people notice a significant reduction.
 By week three, it is usually gone or close to it.

 Sleep Disturbances